Accounting and Bookkeeping Certificate: Program Summary

 Accounting and bookkeeping certificate programs prepare students for entry-level positions in accounts receivable and accounts payable departments, payroll units, income tax firms and financial services organizations.
 Read on to learn more about these programs, including common course topics and career info for graduates.

-Bookkeeping and accounting certificate programs are most commonly found as entry-level programs for individuals looking to enter the field.
-While a few schools do offer programs that combine the two fields, they are typically offered as two individual programs.
-Undergraduate certificate programs in bookkeeping prepare students for careers managing an organization's financial records while accounting programs may include broader topics in financial standards, tax laws and accounting systems.
-Graduate certificate programs in accounting are also available to those with an undergraduate degree who are looking to meet the education requirements to become a Certified Public Accountant (CPA).
+Undergraduate bookkeeping and accounting certificate programs are most commonly found as entry-level programs for individuals looking to enter the field.
+While a few schools do offer programs that combine the two fields, they are typically offered as individual programs.
+Undergraduate certificate programs in bookkeeping prepare students for careers managing an organization's financial records, while accounting programs may include broader topics in financial standards, tax laws and accounting systems and may include an internship.
+These programs are available in on campus and online formats.

-Certificate program studies might be focused on common accounting principles and how to analyze financial statements.
-Students could become skilled in data interpretation.
+Certificate program studies focus on common accounting principles and how to analyze financial statements.
+Students become skilled in data interpretation, general accounting transactions and financial reports.
+Some programs allow students to complete an internship to gain hands-on training.
 Other studies may include the following:

 - Federal income tax